jitsi/jitsi-meet/ios/README.md

 Property for getting / setting the `JitsiMeetViewDelegate` on `JitsiMeetView`.

+#### defaultURL

+Property for getting / setting the base default URL.
+The default URL is used for joining a conference when a non-full URL is given.
+If not set (or nil), the builtin default (in JavaScript) is used: https://meet.jit.si.

+NOTE: Must be set before `loadURL:`/`loadURLString:` for it to take effect.

 #### welcomePageEnabled

 Property for getting / setting whether the Welcome page is enabled.
 If NO, a